 Tara is a Licensed Mental Health Counselor with experience treating children, teens, and adults.
-Tara’s clients experience her as professional, personable, and non-judgmental.
+Tara’s clients experience her as professional, personable, and accepting.
 Tara creates a comfortable and safe therapeutic environment for clients.
 She has several years of experience utilizing evidence-based therapies and emphasizes a balance of talk therapy with skill building practices to support emotional regulation, mindfulness, and acceptance.
 She recognizes that not every person will fit with just one therapeutic approach and works with her clients to collaboratively develop a treatment approach to fit their needs.
-Her theoretical approach includes a blend of Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy-informed techniques, Gestalt Therapy, Psychodynamic Psychotherapy, and Emotion-Focused Therapy.
-With children and teens, Tara incorporates play and art activities shown to facilitate the counseling process.
+Her theoretical approach includes a blend of Psychodynamic Psychotherapy, Gestalt Therapy, and Emotion-Focused Therapy.
+With children and teens, Tara often incorporates play and art activities to connect and facilitate the counseling process.

-Tara also brings four years of prior experience as a behavior aide for children on the autism spectrum and their families and as a full-charge nanny.
 In home, school, and counseling center settings, Tara provided individual and group therapy to preschool aged children through young adults, and parent coaching.
-As a consultant, Tara helped parents, teachers and administrators understand the underlying issues of challenging behaviors and provided recommendations regarding best practices to improve a child’s functioning at school and at home, and for fostering a positive parent/teacher, parent/child, and teacher/student relationships.
-As a therapist at a counseling center and university clinic, Tara helped young adults move to a place of greater clarity, freedom, and courage to make positive changes in their lives.
-Tara has special knowledge of emotion regulation skills, coping skills, emotion-focused therapy, play therapy, parenting concerns, positive discipline techniques for children, complex trauma in children, and mindfulness techniques.
+As a consultant and in-school counselor at elementary and high schools, Tara helped parents, teachers and administrators understand the underlying issues of challenging behaviors and provided recommendations regarding best practices to improve a child’s functioning at school and at home, and for fostering a positive parent/teacher, parent/child, and teacher/student relationships.
+As a therapist at a university setting, Tara helped young adults move to a place of greater clarity, freedom, and courage to make positive changes in their lives.
+Prior to that, Tara was an in- school behavior aide for children on the autism spectrum.
+Tara has special knowledge of parent-child connection and bonding, child and adult attachment, coping skills, emotion-focused therapy, client centered play therapy, positive discipline techniques for children, and mindfulness techniques.
 In addition to her New York license, she is a Nationally Certified Counselor, having met standards for education, training, and experience set by the professional counseling community nationwide.

 Why Tara Kreider Psychotherapy?